Since water is the largest source of fluoride you’ll come across in your life, water filters that remove fluoride seem like a great idea.

 Enter your email below to receive fluoride test results on 33+ water filters + my top picks!

 In fact, not only have I tested all these filters, I’ve also used every single one.

-So not only will you know if a filter can or can’t remove fluoride, you’ll know if it’s worth buying.
+So you will know if a filter can or can’t remove fluoride and if it’s worth buying.

 Best Water Filters That Remove Fluoride (33+ Brands Tested)

 While you’re reading my top picks, you may think there are not many options to choose from.